drone-os/drone-book/src/hardware.md

 ![Soldered pin-headers](./images/hardware/soldered.jpg)

-In the next section we will show how to convert one of the Blue Pills to a Black Magic Proble.
+In the next chapter we will show how to convert one of the Blue Pills to a Black Magic Proble.